xiudaozhe/cesium-babylon-fusion/README.md

 1. Cesium uses a geographic coordinate system (WGS84)
 2. Babylon.js uses a local Cartesian coordinate system
 3. Use `basePoint` to set the origin of the local coordinate system
+4. All Babylon.js meshes are automatically parented to a root node for proper positioning

 ### How to debug rendering issues?
 1. Check console for error messages
 2. Verify container size is set correctly
 3. Confirm Cesium assets are loading properly
 4. Check camera synchronization is working
+5. Verify mesh parenting hierarchy
+6. Ensure proper transparency settings if meshes are not visible

 ## Examples